adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/README.md

 * Some experience with SCORM a plus, but not mandatory

 #### What to bring with you
 Participants should come with a laptop and a code editor.
 If you are installing an editor for this session, consider [Sublime Text 3](http://www.sublimetext.com/), as it will be used as the demonstration IDE.

+To (optionally) test your course along the way in an LMS, please come with an account to an existing SCORM Conformant LMS (3rd or 4th Ed) account.
+If you do not have an existing LMS account, consider using a hosted solution: [SCORM Cloud](http://cloud.scorm.com).
+More advanced users may install a local LMS: [ADL Sample RTE](http://www.adlnet.org/resources/scorm-2004-4th-edition-adl-sample-rte-version-1_1_1/index.html).